sourabh-khot65/lets-go/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
 Whether you're fixing a typo, adding a new tutorial, or improving existing content, every contribution helps make this resource better for everyone.

-See our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments